Medicare Supplement Insurance – in Delaware, serving Wilmington, Middletown, New Castle, Newark, & Hockessin

-Do you live in Wilmington, DE and are considering purchased Medicare Supplement Insurance?
+Do you live in Delaware and are considering purchased Medicare Supplement Insurance?
 Here some helpful details that will help you learn more about Medicare supplements.
 Medicare is a federal health insurance program that pays most of the health care costs for people who are 65 or older.
 It will also pay for health care for some people under age 65 who have disabilities.

 You can buy Medicare supplement insurance to help pay some of your out-of-pocket costs that Medicare won’t pay.
 Because it helps cover some of the “gaps” in Medicare coverage, Medicare supplement insurance is often called Medigap insurance.